What are the Status of Australian Fish Stock Reports

 International relevance

-The Food and Agriculture Organization of the United Nations is working towards achieving 17 Sustainable Development Goals.
+The Food and Agriculture Organisation of the United Nations is working towards achieving 17 Sustainable Development Goals.
 When assessing Australia’s progress towards Goal number 14 (“Conserve and sustainably use the oceans, seas and marine resources for sustainable development”), the United Nations refers to the latest edition of the Status of Australian Fish Stock Reports.

 History of the reports

-The 2020 reports focus solely on the status of fish stocks.
+The 2024 reports focus solely on the status of fish stocks.
 The status classifications do not consider broader ecosystem impacts of fishing or social and economic considerations that some consumers may be interested in.

-Since the 2014 SAFS report, the FRDC took over the management, development and production from the Australian Bureau of Agriculture and Resource Economics (ABARES).
+Since the 2014 SAFS report, FRDC took over the management, development and production from the Australian Bureau of Agriculture and Resource Economics (ABARES).
 This saw FRDC undertake an independent audit of SAFS, detailed engagement and consultation with the Status of Australian Fish Stocks Reports Advisory Group; regular meetings with the SAFS Advisory Group to ensure continual improvement of processes; coordination with author teams and data providers; technical review of individual species chapters; continued coordination of the external peer review process; and the construction of a new data driven website.

 A data driven website